 Others pointed fingers at the government.
 President George W. Bush addressed the nation and attempted to assure Americans that elected officials were concerned that people be safe.
 He also sought to assure the country that healing could be found not only from the losses of life and property but from the divide that was in evidence between the haves and the have nots.
 Relative to this, the question was asked by one New York Times reporter: “How could self-interested, shortsighted politicians put off reinforcing the levees?”
 The same reporter also asked, “How could God allow the negligence, racism, indifference or hardheartedness that long gnawed at the social fabric of New Orleans or the blindness or incompetence of officials who should have understood the brewing human storm, as well as the meteorological one?”

-Traditionally, considerations of this subject move in two directions: the aforementioned moral evil and natural evil.
-The questions that are attached: Why does God allow suffering?
+Do those questions sound familiar?
+Does the finger-pointing sound familiar?
+Aren’t we hearing those same questions, seeing that same finger-pointing in the era of COVID-19?
+How do we sort through the realities of evil, pain and suffering in the light of a good, gracious, and giving God?
+Why does God allow suffering?
 If God is all-powerful and all-knowing, can’t God stop both moral and natural evil?
 And, if He can, why doesn’t He?

 John Stott has said that “the fact of suffering undoubtedly constitutes the single greatest challenge to the Christian faith.”
 There is perhaps no greater obstacle to faith than that of the reality of evil and suffering in the world.
 Even for believing Christians, there is no greater test of faith than this: that the God who loves us permits us, at times, to suffer.

 [I should note at this juncture that, in this message, I’ll be looking to scripture, but I’ll also be borrowing liberally from notes I’d taken down in earlier years from articles written by Albert Mohler, Rick Rood, and others.
 My citations will be incomplete as my notes were incomplete.]